 (d) Compliance determination and monitoring.
 The owner or operator of an internal combustion engine subject to the requirements of this Rule shall determine compliance using:

-(1) a continuous emissions monitoring system (CEMS) which meets the applicable requirements of Appendices B and F of 40 CFR part 60, excluding data obtained during periods specified in Paragraph (g) of this Rule and Rule .1404 of this Section; or
+(1) a continuous emissions monitoring system which meets the applicable requirements of 40 CFR part 60, Appendices B and F, excluding data obtained during periods specified in Paragraph (g) of this Rule and 15A NCAC 02D .1404; or

 (2) an alternate calculated and recordkeeping procedure based on actual emissions testing and correlation with operating parameters.
 The installation, implementation, and use of this alternate procedure shall be approved by the Director before it may be used.
-The Director may approve the alternative procedure if he finds that it can show the compliance status of the engine.
+The Director shall approve the alternative procedure if he finds that it can show the compliance status of the engine.

 (e) Reporting requirements.
 The owner or operator of a stationary internal combustion engine subject to this Rule shall submit: